 Essentially, DAML is a smart contract language that enables developers to accurately code multi-party agreements for a variety of blockchain, DLT, or even standard database architectures.

-DAML –The open-source language for smart contracts originated by Digital Asset breathes a new life into this application genre (smart contracts) which enables peers to transact in an environment of trust.
-Basically, this is a programming language that draws inspiration from Haskell and which facilitates creation of smart contracts for distributed business workflows.
+Originated by Digital Asset, breathes a new life into this application genre (smart contracts) which enables peers to transact in an environment of trust.
+Basically, this is a programming language that draws inspiration from Haskell and which facilitates the creation of smart contracts for distributed business workflows.

 DAML – Language for Smart Contracts Simply Explained

 Like other languages which programmers use to write smart contracts, DAML enables peers to make and honor agreements.
 Notably, the language describes the process of formation of a contract, the key parties in the agreement, and the parties with delegated rights to the contract.

 Besides defining the formation process of a contract, the language takes care of encoding of ideas like contracts, rights, parties, authorization, and obligations in that the developer only has to deal with the logic of their business; any heavy lifting relating to things like hashing in cryptography, and consensus algorithms are abstracted away and handled by the runtime.

 This direct expression of contract elements as native language features implies that the DAML architecture can ably check the system code for problems automatically and earlier in the development cycle.
 Further, the system has the capability to reason on its own about the business logic.

 It Is Open-Source

 On April 4, 2019, Digital Asset, the firm behind DAML announced that the source code for the program would be freely available to all developers.
 This open-sourcing of the project meant that different parties would be able to use DAML to model and execute contracts through blockchain technology without fear of vendor lock-in.